patchamama/PP1-Taekwondo-Migration-Guide/README.md

 - __Menu Bar__

-  - It includes access to 3 different pages: home, migration and gallery.
-An extra option is also provided to the contact section of the home page in addition to its importance.
+  - It includes access to 4 different pages: home, migration, gallery and contact.
+The menu is displayed on every page, so it is accessible from any section of the page and avoids the use of backtracking options.

 ![Landing Page and menu bar](https://patchamama.github.io/PP1/assets/images/menu-landing-page.png)